Legal services provided by P.J. Richer Law Corp

 FAQ

 Yes.
 In Manitoba, as long as you write the will in your own handwriting in ink and you date and sign the will at the end, your will is legal.
-We call this a holograph will.
+We call this a holograp will.

 Yes.
 In Manitoba, as long as you write the will in your own handwriting in ink and you date and sign the will at the end, your will is legal.
-We call this a holograph will.
+We call this a holograp will.

 Yes.
 In Manitoba, as long as you write the will in your own handwriting in ink and you date and sign the will at the end, your will is legal.
-We call this a holograph will.
+We call this a holograp will.

 We often hear that a person is an executor and trustee.
 What does that actually mean?
 Is there a difference?
 The answer is yes, there is a difference between trustee and executor.
 However, when we draft wills, we almost always appoint the same person as executor and trustee.